scherztc/dewey/README.md

 1. Magellan's AI capabilities include speech and text analytics from contextual hypothesis and meaning deduction.
 1. AWS Innovate: Data and AI/ML Edition

+$ Regulation

+MEPs substantially amended the list to include bans on intrusive and discriminatory uses of AI systems such as:

+1. “Real-time” remote biometric identification systems in publicly accessible spaces;
+1. “Post” remote biometric identification systems, with the only exception of law enforcement for the prosecution of serious crimes and only after judicial authorization;
+1. Biometric categorisation systems using sensitive characteristics (e.g. gender, race, ethnicity, citizenship status, religion, political orientation);
+1. Predictive policing systems (based on profiling, location or past criminal behaviour);
+1. Emotion recognition systems in law enforcement, border management, workplace, and educational institutions; and
+1. Indiscriminate scraping of biometric data from social media or CCTV footage to create facial recognition databases (violating human rights and right to privacy).

 # AI Feedback Loop